 In short, the current brands and products can garner the attention of qualified buyers simply by identifying the taste-makers in their niche demographics, and providing those individuals with something worth posting about.

-These packages appeal to a specific type of person (a Street baller or bartender for example) who knows they are a leader in their field; the package must demand attention, be well considered, and they look great in a photo.
+These packages appeal to a specific type of person (a Street baller or bartender for example) who knows they are a leader in their field.
+The package must demand attention, be well considered, and they look great in a photo.
 This cannot be underscored enough; the package itself has to appeal to the tastes of its recipients and be worth sharing on social.
-The packaging and the product have to look good on Instagram, #NoFilter.
-Like this Happy Baby kit announcing new, clear packaging, or the Kind Bars kits announcing the Pressed series of bars.
+The packaging and the product have to look good on Instagram, like this Happy Baby kit announcing new, clear packaging.

 That said, influencer kits ought to delight their respective influencers and one surefire way to please is with lots of free stuff.
 A well-branded influencer kit could contain bonuses as standard as a t shirt or as exceptional as an Xbox; there’s also opportunity for truly weird specialty items like giant dice and ceramic artichoke holders.